Cohabitation and Alimony in California

 - Family Code 4323

-What is California law really telling us about cohabitation's affect on alimony?
+What is California law really telling us about cohabitation's effect on alimony?

-- Absent that agreement, the ex-spouse (or if they are still married, the spouse) who lives with with a non-marital partner has a presumptive reduced need for alimony.
-The code section uses the word spousal support, which is synonymous with alimony.
+Absent that agreement, the ex-spouse (or if they are still married, the spouse) who lives with a non-marital partner has a presumptive reduced need for alimony.

-- This presumption is not absolute.
-Rebuttable means the cohabiting spouse can offer evidence to show why he or she does not have a reduced need, and should continue to receive the same alimony amount.
+Rebuttable means the cohabiting spouse can offer evidence to show why he or she does not have a reduced need and should continue to receive the same alimony amount.

 What does cohabitation really mean?